 Libido was evaluated at 32, 36, 47, 60 and 63 wk of age and data are summarized in Table 2.
 At 32 wk of age, libido score was not different among treatments, although it was numerically greater for SI and CNT boars compared to DI boars (1.5, 1.5 and 1.0, respectively; P = 0.15).
 For the period from 32 to 63 wk of age, there was an effect of week (P = 0.03) and libido scores increased with time across all treatment groups.
 There were no effects of treatment (P = 0.41) or an interaction of treatment and week (P = 0.71).

 Semen characteristics are summarized in Table 2.
 Semen volume, gel weight and total sperm cells did not differ among treatment groups (P = 0.56, P = 0.84, and P = 0.41, respectively).
-Sperm concentration was greater for DI boars compared to SI boars (P = 0.01), and tended to be greater for DI boars compared to CNT boars (P = 0.12).
+Sperm concentration was greater for DI boars compared to SI boars (P = 0.01), and tended to be higher for DI boars compared to CNT boars (P = 0.12).
 Sperm concentration did not differ between SI and CNT boars (P = 0.58).
-The percentage of sperm displaying motility tended to be greater for DI boars compared to CNT boars (P = 0.07), and was not different for DI and SI boars or SI and CNT boars (P = 0.54 and P = 0.23, respectively).
+The percentage of sperm displaying motility tended to be increased for DI boars compared to CNT boars (P = 0.07), and was not different for DI and SI boars or SI and CNT boars (P = 0.54 and P = 0.23, respectively).

 Discussion

-Across weeks of the study, the DI boars tended to have greater body weights than the intact controls.
+Across weeks of the study, the DI boars tended to have larger body weights than the intact controls.
 Other researchers have reported that DI boars have a significantly greater body weight than control boars at market age (25 wk of age; Dunshea et al., 2001; Rikard-Bell et al., 2009; and Fabrega et al., 2010).
 Other studies, however, showed no difference in body weight at harvest between intact boars and immunological castrates (Bonneau et al., 1994; Wicks et al., 2013).
 The study by Wicks et al. (2013) employed only 6 intact control boars compared to 20 immunologically castrated boars and is perhaps the reason no difference was detected in body weight.
 In the Bonneau et al. (1994) study, boars were immunized based on body weight and not on age.
-Aside from the present report, Lealiifano et al. (2011) are the only researchers to compare body weight at slaughter and ADG in boars after single or double injections of Improvest and they found no differences between SI and DI treatments.
+Aside from the present report, Lealiifano et al. (2011) are the only researchers to compare body weight at slaughter and ADG in boars after single or double injections of Improvest® and they found no differences between SI and DI treatments.

 In the present study, DI boars grew faster than CNT boars and this finding is consistent with previous research (Zeng et al., 2002; Oliver et al., 2003; Fabrega et al., 2010).
 Turkstra et al. (2002), however, reported that intact boars had a greater ADG than immunological castrates.
 In that study boars were not fed on an ad libitum basis, which is likely the reason for a greater ADG for intact boars than DI boars.
 Turkstra et al. (2002) also reported that intact boars had greater feed conversion efficiency than immunological castrates.
 Therefore, by restricting feed, boars grew faster and more efficient than immunocastrates.